amadeus4dev/developer-guides/docs/resources/flights.md

 ### Recommend personalized destinations

-The `Travel Recommendations` API  provides personalized destinations based on the traveler location and an input destination, such as a previously searched flight destination or city of interest.
+The `Travel Recommendations` API  provides personalized destinations based on the traveler's location and an input destination, such as a previously searched flight destination or city of interest.

-For example for a  traveler based in San Francisco who has searched for multiple flights for Barcelona, what other similar destinations the API could recommend?
-The API  takes as input the country of the traveler and the IATA code of the city who has been searching for, in our case US and BCN respectively.
+For example, for a traveler based in San Francisco who has searched for multiple flights to Barcelona, what other similar destinations the API could recommend?
+The API takes as input the country of the traveler and the IATA code of the city that was searched, in our case this will be US and BCN respectively.

 `GET https://test.api.amadeus.com/v1/reference-data/recommended-locations?cityCodes=BCN&travelerCountryCode=US`

-The response will look like:
+The response will look like this:

 ```json
 {